UMF reports first COVID-19 case on campus

 This is the first reported case of COVID-19 on the UMF campus with previous cases coming from a remote learner and an adjunct faculty member, both of whom were never on campus during their infectious period.

-Once UMF receives a positive test result, the finding is sent to the Maine Center for Disease Control, which conducts contact tracing.
-The CDC then works with UMF to contact individuals who came in contact with the infected student.
+Once UMF receives a positive test result, the finding is sent to the Maine Center for Disease Control (CDC) which conducts contact tracing.
+The CDC then works with UMF to contact individuals who came in contact with the student who contracted COVID-19.

-UMF is in the University of Maine System’s Phase III COVID-19 screening strategy, which consists of randomly testing students, staff and faculty in 10-day rounds.
+UMF is currently in the University of Maine (UMaine) system’s Phase III COVID-19 screening strategy which consists of randomly testing students, staff and faculty in 10-day rounds.

-“Each testing round will include 2,000 tests occurring over about 10 days.
+“Each testing round will include 2,000 tests occurring over a period of approximately ten days.
 The final round of the asymptomatic testing is expected to conclude the week before the Thanksgiving-break transition to remote instruction,” the UMaine website explains.

-Serna’s email said that over 2,500 tests have been administered on the UMF campus alone since Aug.
-11.
+In Serna’s email, he stated that over 2,500 tests have been administered on the UMF campus alone since August 11.

 Success.
 Please wait for the page to reload.
 If the page does not reload within 5 seconds, please refresh the page.